Probed/RPG/common/Map/Tiles/README.md

     exports.options = require('../../TileTypes.js').TileType.Teleport({
-        warn : [false],       //give no warning, just go generator : ['House'] //restrict to on house generators for this tile });
+        warn : [false],       //give no warning, just go generator : ['House'] //restrict to only the house generator for this tile });

 ---